amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

 // cancelled successfully
 ```

-Calling cancel has following effects on job.
+Calling cancel has the following effects on the job:

-- ends execution job at first suspension point
+- Ends execution of the job at the first suspension point
-- if job has some children, they are also canceled at first suspension point
+- If the job has children, they are also canceled at the first suspension point
-- Once job is canceled, it can not used as a parent for any new coroutines.
+- Once a job is canceled, it cannot be used as a parent for any new coroutines.

-Lets verify our first assumption by replacing `delay` call by `Thread.sleep`
+Let's verify our first assumption by replacing the `delay` call with `Thread.sleep`:

 ```kotlin
 fun main() = runBlocking {